IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

 Event parameters can be passed to the action when it is invoked.
 Let's look at a sample action which uses the parameters to calculate the return values.

-## Passing parameters to an action
+## Passing parameters to an Action

-1. Update the file `hello.js` with the following following content:
+1. Update the file `hello.js` with the following following source code:

    ```javascript
    function main(params) {